 Healthcare costs continue to rise.

-In fact, in 2020 the average annual premium for employer-based family coverage reached $21,342, up 4% from last year, with workers on average paying $5,588 toward the cost of their coverage, according to data from KFF (Kaiser Family Foundation).
+According to the Kaiser Family Foundation (KFF), in 2021, the average cost of employee health insurance premiums for family coverage was $22,221.
+The average annual premiums for a self-only plan was $7,739.
 One way to save money on healthcare costs is through a Health Savings Account (HSA) or Flexible Spending Account (FSA).
 Both accounts offer tax advantages, yet most people don’t understand their benefits or how they work.
 To help you figure out if an HSA or FSA is a healthy choice for your personal savings, here’s what you need to know.

 An HSA allows you to set aside pre-tax dollars in an interest-bearing account to cover future medical expenses, as long as you’re enrolled in a high-deductible health plan (HDHP).
 You can deduct your contributions, and your earnings or interest will grow tax-deferred.
 Your distributions will be tax-free when they are used for qualified medical expenses, which include doctor visits and hospital stays as well as eyeglasses, contacts, chiropractic care, prescription drugs and other qualified medical expenses.

 Another advantage of the HSA is that you can keep your account even if you switch jobs.
 The funds in your HSA are always yours to keep, regardless of your employment status or insurance coverage.
 Plus, the money you put into your HSA rolls over annually, meaning you always have it available.
 This can be especially beneficial if you’re relatively young and healthy, as you can start saving up money for medical costs later in life.
 You can open an HSA either through your employer or on your own with First American Bank by applying online or stopping by any of our Illinois, Wisconsin or Florida branch locations.